moltenform/typescript2020template/src/contents.md

 - code can be organized into modules
 - release builds are bundled to a single file
     - better because there are fewer network roundtrips, unless there's HTTP/2
-    - better because some browsers like old mobile android don't yet support es6 modules
-    - better because can import node_modules without manually copying in the src
+    - better because can import npm modules without manually copying in their code
-- release builds are minifed
-    - doesn't save download time because of gzip transfer
-    - but better to make reverse engineering of commercial projects less trivial
-    - see `optimization` in webpack config to turn on/off
 - targets es2020
-    - doesn't support very old mobile android
 - source maps enabled
     - debugging in chrome+vscode is as easy as pressing F5
     - breakpoints work